 Using a Rangefinder for Autolanding

 If you have fitted a rangefinder to your aircraft then you can use it for much more accurate landing control.
 To allow the rangefinder to be used for landing you need to set the RNGFND_LANDING parameter to 1.
-The first rangefinder with “down” orientation found, will be used.
+The first rangefinder with RNGFND_LND_ORNT orientation found, will be used.
+Normally, this will be “down” (25) for most planes, but Tailsitter Quadplanes would normally use “back” (4) so that the rangefinder is pointing at the ground during a tailsitter landing with its nose vertical.

 When using a rangefinder for landing the altitude given by the rangefinder is used only in the landing approach and to determine the flare point, and is designed to allow the aircraft to more accurately follow the glide slope and to flare at the right time.